Using the Insights dashboard

 On the Rooms page, you can see a list of all the rooms that currently exist and have been created in your account.
 They are listed by most to least recently used.
 You can easily filter the list by searching a room name.

-You can also access details of all the sessions that have happened within a specific room.
+You can also access details of all the sessions that have happened within a specific room by clicking on the room name.
 A session starts once there are two or more people in a call.

 Participants